Pick a card, any card, with these great Apple Arcade card games

 You can build decks that revolve around the ultra-rare Champion cards that you earn through the game.
 The Champions have unique abilities that you'll want to build your deck around, and these Champions can evolve into MEGA forms when their health is halved, so that means more damage and powers.
 The goal of the game is to get your opponent's Champion health to zero first.

 Like any good collectible card game, Cardpocalypse has you earning new cards through victories, upgrading cards with stickers, and you can buy new cards through the Mega Mutant Power Magazine.
 You can even trade with classmates, but remember — no backsies!
 It's also impossible to collect all of the cards because, in the end, your decks and rules are unique to you, stickers are also rare, and your choices will matter.
 At times, you'll have to make tough decisions to get the best cards.
+When you put all of this together, it really makes Cardpocalypse one of the best Apple Arcade card games.

 Spelldrifter

 Do you like hybrid tactical role-playing games?
 And how about deck building?
-If you answered yes to both, then Spelldrifter is a fantastic addition.
+If you answered yes to both, then Spelldrifter is a fantastic addition to the best Apple Arcade card games.

 In Spelldrifter, there's an in-depth fantasy storyline, and you'll get to pick the heroes you want to use, with each one of them having their own unique strengths and weaknesses.
 Your goal is to go deep into the world of Starfall as you search for the mysterious Labyrinth, where a ton of secrets are waiting to be discovered.